PeaTMOSS-MSR2024/MSR24-PeaTMOSS-Artifact/README.md

 This section will explain how to use SQL and SQLAlchemy to interact with the database to answer the research questions outlined in the proposal.

 ### Using SQL to query the database
 One option users have to interact with the metadata dataset is to use plain SQL.
-The metadata dataset is stored in a SQLite database file called PeaTMOSS.db, which can be found in the [Globus Share](https://transfer.rcac.purdue.edu/file-manager?origin_id=c4ec6812-3315-11ee-b543-e72de9e39f95&origin_path=%2F).
+The metadata dataset is stored in a SQLite database file called PeaTMOSS.db, which can be found in the [Anonymous Link].
 This file can be queried through standard SQL queries, and this can be done from a terminal using sqlite3: https://sqlite.org/cli.html.
 Single queries can be executed like
 ```bash
 $ sqlite3 PeaTMOSS.db '{query statement}'
 ```